George Town's Open-Air Gallery

 Best Time for Photos

 Early morning (7-9am) for empty streets.
 Golden hour (5-6pm) for warm light.
 Avoid 10am-3pm when tour groups arrive.
+If you only have one morning, prioritise Armenian Street first — it gets crowded earliest.

 Dealing with Crowds

 Visit on weekdays.
 Queue patiently at popular murals.
 Consider revisiting early morning if first attempt is crowded.
+If someone is posing, wait for them to finish rather than hovering — it creates anxiety for everyone.

 Interactive Murals